lockss/lockss-rtd-manual/docs/introduction/os.rst

       If you are currently running LOCKSS 1.x on a CentOS Stream 8 host and you are considering a :doc:`same-host migration to LOCKSS 2.x <lockss:migration/index>`, you must upgrade your host to a newer operating system in the RHEL 8 or 9 family first, such as :ref:`os-rocky-linux`, :ref:`os-almalinux`, :ref:`os-oracle-linux`, :ref:`os-rhel`, or :ref:`os-eurolinux`.
 See `OS Upgrades <https://github.com/lockss/community/wiki/OS-Upgrades>`_ in the LOCKSS Community Wiki for guidance.

-   LOCKSS 2.x is compatible with `CentOS Stream <https://centos.org/centos-stream/>`_ 9, which is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fnsamehostmigration]_, but we do not recommend CentOS Stream.
+   LOCKSS 2.x is compatible with `CentOS Stream <https://centos.org/centos-stream/>`_ 9 or 10, which is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fnsamehostmigration]_, but we do not recommend CentOS Stream.

    =================== ========= ============== ================ =====
    Operating System    Version   Active Support Security Support Notes
    =================== ========= ============== ================ =====
+   CentOS Stream       10        2030-01-01     2030-01-01       :octicon:`thumbsdown` :bdg-info-line:`not recommended`
    CentOS Stream       9         2027-05-31     2027-05-31       :octicon:`thumbsdown` :bdg-info-line:`not recommended`
    CentOS Stream       8         2024-05-31     2024-05-31       :octicon:`x-circle-fill` :bdg-danger:`end of life`
    =================== ========= ============== ================ =====